adityaapparaju/nagarroProject/README.md

 User2 (user): The user can only view statements for three month statements.

+UserTest (test user): The user to be used as a test user.

 The user is required to login to the application: